 Access to high-quality data and models provide energy planners and strategists with the tools they need to explore the potential impact of energy policy decisions made today.
 Quantifying and visualising the possible effects of framework policies, regulation, incentives, financial and fiscal measures, investments in infrastructure or R&D, enable informed decisions.
 Balancing short-term issues against these long-term effects is challenging, but without a long-term vision – and a view into that future – sustainable economic growth and environmental protection are unattainable.

-The aims of the Implementing Agreement for a Programme of Energy Technology Systems Analysis (ETSAP IA) are to assist decision makers in assessing the current energy technologies and markets that will meet the future challenges of energy supply, economic development, and environmental protection.
-The ETSAP IA research program has continually developed the MARKAL model generator and has recently designed an enhanced model, the Integrated MARKAL-EFOM System (TIMES).
+The aims of the ETI focusing on modelling and scenarios (ETSAP) are to assist decision makers in assessing the current energy technologies and markets that will meet the future challenges of energy supply, economic development, and environmental protection.
+The ETSAP research program has continually developed the MARKAL model generator and has recently designed an enhanced model, the Integrated MARKAL-EFOM System (TIMES).
 To date, more than 250 institutions in over 70 countries have used ETSAP models, including the Energy Research Institute of the National Development and Reform Commission (China).
 There are 20 Contracting Parties, including Russia and the European Commission.

 The IEA Technology Essentials series1, conceived in 2006, was designed to provide concise profiles on current energy technologies for producing, transporting and using energy.